openspending/osep/osep-00.md

 * Each proposal must have a place for discussing the proposal.
 This should be accessible via a URL on the `discussion` key of the front matter.
 * Each proposal should be written in Markdown.
+* Each proposal should be in a file with the following naming convention: `osep-{NUMBER}.md`

 ## Appendix